alexgord0n/gainsight-sj/custom-font/README.md

-# Adding Custom Web Fonts (Brown LL Sub) to Skilljar
+# Adding Custom Web Fonts to Skilljar

 This guide explains how to upload custom font files to Skilljar and apply them globally using a custom `<style>` snippet.
 Using Skilljar’s built‑in file uploader ensures fonts are hosted on Skilljar’s S3 and load reliably across all course pages.